wrathtafarian/js-charts/wiki/charts/Column Charts.md

-# 📊 Bar Charts
+# 📊 Column Charts

-**Bar charts** can be simple or grouped, depending on the nature of the data.
-A simple bar chart displays one set of data, with each bar representing a single category.
-A grouped bar chart shows multiple data series side by side for each category, allowing for comparisons between different groups.
-Bar charts are widely used in various fields, including business, education, and social sciences, to compare frequencies, percentages, or other measures across categories.
+A **column chart** is a type of bar chart that displays data using vertical bars, where the height of each bar represents a value.
+It is commonly used to compare discrete categories or track changes over time.
+The x-axis represents categories, while the y-axis represents numerical values.
+Column charts are useful for visualizing trends, making comparisons, and identifying patterns such as increases, decreases, or outliers within a dataset.

- - **Usage**: 🧵 Patterns 🔍 Comparison
+ - **Usage**: 🧵 Pattern 🔍 Comparison

  - **Types**:
-   - **Clustered Bar Chart** compares individual values across categories.
+   - **Clustered Column Chart** compares individual values across categories.
-   - **Stacked Bar Chart** compares both the total value and the breakdown of categories.
+   - **Stacked Column Chart** compares both the total value and the breakdown of categories.
-   - **100% Stacked Bar Chart** focuses on the percentage contribution of each sub-category, normalizing each bar to 100%.
+   - **100% Stacked Column Chart** focuses on the percentage contribution of each sub-category, normalizing each column to 100%.

-> 💡 See the [js-chart-examples](https://github.com/wrathtafarian/js-chart-examples/charts/bar%20charts.md) repo for many detailed examples of how to use and customize (style) different types of **bar charts**.
+> 💡 See the [js-chart-examples](https://github.com/wrathtafarian/js-chart-examples/charts/column%20charts.md) repo for many detailed examples of how to use and customize (style) different types of **column charts**.

 ## ⚙️ Chart Attributes

-Bar charts accept the following chart attributes.
+Column charts accept the following chart attributes.

 [🧱 class](../Chart%20Attributes.md#-class)
 [🗂️ type](../Chart%20Attributes.md#-type)